BrobstonCreations/yet-another-smart-vent/README.md

 `CTRL-A` then  `x` to exit.

 ## References
-This repo is copy/modifcation of [Hypfer's Midea Dehumidifier](https://github.com/Hypfer/esp8266-midea-dehumidifier).
+This repo is a modifcation of [Hypfer's Midea Dehumidifier](https://github.com/Hypfer/esp8266-midea-dehumidifier).